abredikis/wp-starter-theme/README.md

 # wp-starter-theme

 Welcome to `wp-starter-theme`!
-This is a WordPress theme designed to streamline your development process and serve as a solid foundation for your personal projects.
+This is a WordPress starter theme designed to streamline your development process and serve as a solid foundation for your personal projects.
 The theme comes with a pre-defined project structure, a collection of useful helper functions, and initial configurations to get you up and running quickly.

 ## Features

-- Pre-defined project structure: The theme is structured to promote organization and modularity, making it easier for you to manage your project as it grows.
+- 🏗️ Pre-defined project structure: The theme is structured to promote organization and modularity, making it easier for you to manage your project as it grows.
-- Helper functions: A set of handy helper functions are included to simplify common tasks and enhance development efficiency.
+- 🛠️ Helper functions: A set of handy helper functions are included to simplify common tasks and enhance development efficiency.
-- Initial project configurations: The theme comes with initial configurations to provide a smooth starting point for your WordPress project.
+- 🚀 Initial project configurations: The theme comes with initial configurations to provide a smooth starting point for your WordPress project.
-- Independent usage: You can use `wp-starter-theme` independently for any WordPress project you're working on.
+- 🌟 Independent usage: You can use `wp-starter-theme` independently for any WordPress project you're working on.
-- Integration with `wp-docker-setup`: If you're using the companion repository, `wp-docker-setup`, you can instantly load this theme into the themes directory.
+- 🐳 Integration with `wp-docker-setup`: If you're using the companion repository, `wp-docker-setup`, you can instantly load this theme into the themes directory.
 This seamless integration provides a quick way to set up a new WordPress project with this starter theme.

 ## Getting Started